Wake Up Dead Man: Christian faith vs. Religious wolves

 That’s the opposite of the church portrayed in “Wake Up Dead Man.”

-The film’s church is full of dark secrets and a version of Christianity that Rev. Jud Duplenticy is determined to fight against (a decision that creates enough fodder for him to become the prime suspect).
+The film’s church is full of dark secrets and a version of Christianity that Rev. Jud Duplenticy is determined to fight against (a decision that creates enough fodder for him to become the prime suspect as the film unfolds).

-The worst parts of religion are on display in this movie.
-I can see why many reviewers have criticized it’s portrayal.
+The worst parts of religion are on display.
+I can see why many reviewers have criticized its portrayal of the church.

 7. Discovering the grace of Christ: Is God working silently to soften an atheist’s heart?

-At its heart, this is a movie about a priest who’s lost his way — and the atheist detective that (I believe) God sent to help.
+At its heart, “Wake Up Dead Man” is a movie about a priest who’s lost his way — and the atheist detective that (I believe) God sent to help.

 Young priest, Rev. Jud Duplenticy (Josh O'Connor), and atheist detective, Benoit Blanc (Daniel Craig), in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).